artefactual/atom-docs/user-manual/getting-started/getting-started.rst

 change the sort order.
 Additionally, an :term:`administrator` can change the default sort order for both types of users via the Settings menu (see:
 :ref:`Settings <settings>`).
 Users can also browse by :term:`subject`, :term:`place`, and :term:`digital object` type.
-For mroe information on browsing in AtoM, see: :ref:`browse <browse>`.
+For more information on browsing in AtoM, see: :ref:`browse <browse>`.

 .. _page-type-error: